|History Home Glossary Guides Publishers Artists Topicals Collecting Blog Calendar Contact|

 In the late 1880’s the competition among newspapers had grown to a feverish pitch, nowhere better exemplified than in the rivalry between the Journal papers of W. R. Hearst and Joseph Pulitzer’s New York World.
 They were two of the earliest publishers to print comics in color to attract readers.
-Hearst stole the first successful strip, The Yellow Kid, from Pulitzer and thus their conflict became known as The War of the Yellow Papers.
-As they started to print scandalous stories and invent news items to attract even more readers the term Yellow Journalism was coined.
-Beginning in 1903 Hearst’s New York, Boston, Chicago, and San Francisco newspapers started inserting sheets of chromolithograph postcards that its readers could cutout.
+After Hearst stole the first successful strip, The Yellow Kid, from Pulitzer, their conflict became known as The War of the Yellow Papers.
+As they started to print scandalous stories and invent news items to attract even more readers, the term Yellow Journalism was coined.
+Beginning in 1903 Hearst’s New York, Boston, Chicago, and San Francisco newspapers started inserting whole sheets of chromolithographed postcards that its readers could cutout.
 Many other newspapers would soon adopt this marketing ploy.
 These cards were printed on paper closer to newsprint in weight than card stock, which has added much to their ragged appearance today.
-By 1907 the newspaper postcards were being replaced by cutout dolls and toys.
-A variation of the cutout card was the coupon card.
-Some newspapers would print weekly coupons that could be redeemed for postcards by mailing them back to the publisher
+By 1907 newspaper postcards began being replaced by printed cutout dolls and toys.
+A variation of the cutout card was the coupon card, which some newspapers would print on a weekly basis.
+These coupons in turn could be redeemed for postcards by mailing them back to the publisher.

 RURAL FREE DELIVERY 1902